-II.b.BSc in International Tourism and Hospitality Management
+III.
+Bachelor's - BSc(Ord) - in International Tourism and Hospitality Management

-Students that exit the programme upon completion of Levels 4 and 5 (having obtained 120 credits at each level) and have obtained a minimum of 60 credits at Level 6 will be eligible for the award of an ordinary Bachelor's - BSc - in International Tourism and Hospitality Management.
+Students that exit the programme upon completion of Levels 4 and 5 (having obtained 120 credits at each level) and have obtained a minimum of 60 credits at Level 6 will be eligible for the award of an ordinary Bachelor's - BSc(Ord) - in International Tourism and Hospitality Management.
+Typically, students will have obtained at least 60 credits at Level 6 by completing 4 of the compulsory modules, excluding HT 4747 Dissertation in Tourism and Hospitality.